 As is the case in the initial upload a SECOM acknowledgement must be requested once the message from VTS has been read on the vessel.
 Not just when it has been technically delivered.
+Note that while there is no requirement from the service to inform VTS system of the received acknowledgments, it is strongly recommended that the VTS system UI displays to the VTS operator when the acknowledgment has been delivered to the vessel and when it has been opened on the vessel.

-If more communication is needed between the vessel and VTS the same pattern of using the previous messages gml:id as the referenceMessageId of the response must be followed.
+If more communication is needed between the vessel and VTS the same pattern of using the previous messages gml:id UUID part as the referenceMessageId of the response must be followed.